-- Service providers – We share information with our service providers, suppliers, subcontractors and similar third parties who provide services to us or act on our behalf so that they can assist us with the provision, upkeep and maintenance of the website and other related activities, such as the organisation of conferences and webinars, email delivery or auditing, or with the selection of applicants to job openings at our company.
+- Service providers – We share information with our service providers, suppliers, subcontractors and similar third parties who provide services to us or act on our behalf so that they can assist us with the provision, upkeep and maintenance of the Website and other related activities, such as the organization of conferences and webinars, email delivery or auditing, or with the selection of applicants to job openings at our company.
 We require these service providers to refrain from using or sharing with others, for other purposes than as directed by us, the information that we provide to them, or that they collect directly from our users.

-- Sale, merger, and corporate reorganisation – We may transfer users’ information to a third party in case of the reorganisation, sale, merger, joint venture, assignment, transfer or other disposition of all or any portion of our business, asset or stocks, including in the event of corporate restructuring of our company or its affiliated entities.
+- Sale, merger, and corporate reorganisation – We may transfer users’ information to a third party in case of the reorganization, sale, merger, joint venture, assignment, transfer or other disposition of all or any portion of our business, asset or stocks, including in the event of corporate restructuring of our company or its affiliated entities.

-- Social networking – Your information may be disclosed to anyone to whom you send a message through this website (e.g., when you forward an article).
+- Social networking – Your information may be disclosed to anyone to whom you send a message through this Website (e.g., when you forward an article).
 You may disclose it when you post or transmit information or material through our social networking buttons (e.g., a Facebook button).
 Please note that any information that you post or disclose through these social networking services may be available to us, or to other users of that service or the public.
 We urge you to be careful when using these features.

 We will hold this for as long as it is needed for the service, or for as long as we are permitted to do so by the applicable regulation.
-JF is governed by the General Data Protection Regulation (GDPR) and this data will benefit from the protections afforded by the GDPR This means that data we no longer have an interest in keeping the data it will routinely be deleted.
+NFP is governed by the General Data protection Regulation (GDPR) and this data will benefit from the protections afforded by the GDPR This means that data we no longer have an interest in keeping the data it will routinely be deleted.

 Compliance and Legal Requirements

 There may be times when we use, share or disclose information about our users in order to comply with applicable laws or to address legal concerns or liabilities, especially in the following cases: